quanteda/quanteda_landing/content/about.md

 ## Organization

-### Quantida Initiative
+### Quanteda Initiative

-**quanteda** and its accompaniying packages are developed by contributors through the Quanteda Initiative, a UK-based community interest company (11135166) founded by Kenneth Benoit, to promote quantitative text analysis in social sociences and humanities.
+**quanteda** and its accompanying packages are developed by contributors through the Quanteda Initiative, a UK-based community interest company (11135166) founded by Kenneth Benoit, to promote quantitative text analysis in social sciences and humanities.
 Please contact [Kenneth Benoit](mailto:kbenoit@lse.ac.uk) for any queries on the organization.

 ![Quantida Initiative](../img/qi.svg)